glaciation-heu/IceStream/data_sanitization_service/README.md

 ## Publications

-Additional information about the functioning of the service and its perfomance against different datasets can be found in the following publications:
+Additional information about the functioning of the service and its performance against different datasets can be found in the following publications:

 - [1] Sabrina De Capitani di Vimercati, Dario Facchinetti, Sara Foresti,